mui-z/EffectiveNovelCore/README.md

 This lib doesn't include UI layer.
 This only provides parse and output stream display event.
 (Example of use: [EffectiveNovelReader](https://github.com/mui-z/EffectiveNovelReader))

-Also, this lib is not optimized novel game.
-Because this doesn't have if functioned, macro, subroutine.
+Also, this lib is not optimized novel game, because this doesn't have if functioned, macro, subroutine.

 If you use it for such a purpose, please parse it each time on the application side to use it.